flyingmachine/nanoc-blog/content/programming/to-the-printers.md

 Daggett.

 I hope you're having a great day.
 I am!
-Now if you'll excuse me, I'm going to walk around the block pumping my fists in the air.
+Now if you'll excuse me, I'm going to go rediscover what it feels like to have free time.

 ![Sock Gnome](/assets/images/posts/to-the-printers/sock-gnome.png)